 ❓ Frequently Asked Questions

-The main ingredients in kimbap include rice flavored with sesame oil and salt, a variety of fillings such as marinated vegetables, egg, and sometimes meat or fish cake.
-Each ingredient adds its unique taste and texture.
+The main ingredients in kimbap include rice flavored with sesame oil and salt, a variety of fillings such as marinated vegetables, egg, and sometimes meat or fish cake; each ingredient adds its unique taste and texture.

 Yes, kimbap can be found at many Korean restaurants worldwide.
-It's become popular internationally, so many eateries include it on their menus to cater to fans of Korean cuisine.
+It's become quite popular internationally, so many eateries include it on their menus to cater to fans of Korean cuisine.

 Comments